RumeelHussainbnb/CoreDAODocs/docs/Learn/products/coreBTC/design.md

 ![slashing](../../../../static/img/coreBTC/slashing-2.png)

 ## Conclusion
-The design of coreBTC in Core DAO presents a robust framework for integrating Bitcoin into DeFi applications while maintaining its fundamental characteristics of security and decentralization.
+The design of coreBTC in Core Chain presents a robust framework for integrating Bitcoin into DeFi applications while maintaining its fundamental characteristics of security and decentralization.
 Through a well-structured system of minting, redemption, liquidation, and slashing, all backed by strict collateral requirements, coreBTC ensures that Bitcoin's value can be leveraged in new and innovative ways without compromising the trust and security that define it.